victorvde/jpeg2png/README.md

 * ~~investigate smoothing methods~~
   * only accelerates the start, no improvement in the end
 * ~~investigate other stop conditions than a fixed number of steps~~
-  * no good criterium when using subgradient method
+  * no good criterion when using subgradient method
 * ~~investigate dual methods, Bregman~~
-  * too complicated and inflexible, primal-dual has a good stopping criterium but same complexity
+  * too complicated and inflexible, primal-dual has a good stopping criterion but same complexity
 * ~~support gray-scale, maybe other JPEG features~~
   * low interest, file an issue if you have a real-world use for this